 Generally speaking, unregistered offerings are not subject to many laws and regulations that exist to protect investors.

 It is worth remembering that each year many legitimate companies engage in unregistered offerings to raise funds from investors.
 Scammers, however, use unregistered offerings to conduct investment fraud.

 This type of investment fraud can take two forms:

-1) Scammers purchase shares in an illiquid company prior to soliciting traders.
-The scammer, acting as a broker, then convinces other traders to buy shares and drive the price higher.
+- Scammers purchase shares in an illiquid company prior to soliciting investors.
+The scammer, acting as a broker, then convinces other investors to buy shares and drive the price higher.
 After the shares rise in value, the “broker” dumps them for a large profit, and the price heads sharply lower.

-2) Bigger traders collude to buy shares in large volumes, driving up the price and encouraging hype around the stock before eventually dumping.
+- Bigger investors collude to buy shares in large volumes, driving up the price and encouraging hype around the stock before eventually dumping.

 One of the more infamous pump and dump schemes is RCA in the late 1920s.

-It can be argued that RSA was the first hot tech stock when it was leading the way with phonograph technology and it became widely lauded.
+It can be argued that RCA was the first ‘hot tech stock’ when it was leading the way with phonograph technology and it became widely lauded.